QarthO/GriefPrevention-Legacy-Docs/index.md

 title: Home
 nav_order: 1
 permalink: /
-description: "Documentation for the GriefPrevention Bukkit plugin."
+description: "Documentation for the Legacy version of the GriefPrevention Bukkit plugin."
 ---

 # GriefPrevention Legacy Documentation

 Welcome to the legacy (v16) documentation for the GriefPrevention Bukkit plugin.

+{: .note }
 GriefPrevention versions 16.x will continue to be maintained alongside newer versions of GriefPrevention.
 If you're looking for documentation of GriefPrevention version 17 or later, check <https://docs.griefprevention.com>

 GriefPrevention is a Bukkit plugin, and therefore is compatible with the following Minecraft **server** modifications: